-The higher Power and Pro plans are mostly about lifting the limits (databases, websites supported, subdomains), improving performance, adding additional e-commerce support and (for the top-of-the-range Pro plan) a 99.9% SLA.
-The Pro plan is priced from $14.71 a month on the two-year plan, and renews at just $15.99.
+The higher Launch, Power and Pro plans are mostly about lifting the limits (databases, websites supported, subdomains), improving performance, adding additional e-commerce support and (for the top-of-the-range Pro plan) a 99.9% SLA.
+Designed for small businesses, the 50 website, 100GB storage, 50 email accounts Power plan costs from $4.99 a month on the initial term ($13.99 on renewal), and the Pro plan (100 websites, 200GB storage, unlimited email accounts) is priced from $12.99 a month on the three-year plan, and renews at $22.99.

-And if you're still a little uncertain, InMotion's exceptional 90-day money-back guarantee gives you plenty of time to confirm the company lives up to its promises.
-As usual with hosting, there are some complications (dedicated servers and monthly-billed hosting plans have a 30 day guarantee only, domain registrations aren't covered at all), but nothing you wouldn't expect, and overall InMotion's guarantee seems far more generous than most.
+If you're still a little uncertain, InMotion's exceptional 90-day money-back guarantee gives you plenty of time to confirm the company lives up to its promises.
+As usual with hosting, there are some complications (dedicated servers and monthly-billed hosting plans have a 30-day guarantee only, domain registrations aren't covered at all), but nothing you wouldn't expect, and overall InMotion's guarantee looks far more generous than most.

-- We've also highlighted the best web hosting providers of 2019
+- We've also highlighted the best free web hosting providers.

-InMotion's range goes much further, with some very capable features that you won't always find elsewhere.
+InMotion's WordPress range goes much further, with some very capable features that you won't always find elsewhere.

 There's free migration of existing WordPress sites; automatic WordPress and plugin updates, CDN integration and WordPress-specific performance optimizations.

-If you're not a WordPress expert, easy BoldGrid setup gets you a template-based website builder with drag-and-drop editing.
+If you're not a WordPress expert, BoldGrid gets you a template-based website builder with drag-and-drop editing.

 A staging environment enables creating and working on a copy of your site, allowing you to change themes, switch plugins or carry out other major tasks without affecting your production site.

-InMotion, though, includes everything we've described here in its most basic plan, priced from $6.99 over two years, renewing at $8.99.
-(That only covers a basic site with 40GB storage and support for 20,000 visitors a month, but a capable mid-range plan is a still-reasonable $12.99 a month over two years, renewing at $16.99.)
+InMotion, though, includes everything we've described here in its most basic plan, priced from $6.99 over two years, renewing at $8.99, covering a basic site with 50GB storage and support for 20,000 visitors a month.

 Managed VPS plans include free server migrations, cPanel and WHM control panels and automatic server backups, while InMotion handles low-level server management and security updates.
-Prices start at $29.19 a month over two years, $41.64 a month.
+Prices start at $29.99 a month over two years ($44.99 on renewal) for 4GB RAM, 75GB storage and 4TB RAM, while the most powerful setup comes with 8GB RAM, 260GB storage and 6TB bandwidth for $83.99 a month over two years, $129.99 on renewal.

-If you know what you're doing and can manage the server yourself, Cloud VPS plans get you full root access to your server from $21.04 a month over two years, $31.34 billed monthly.
+If you know what you're doing and can manage the server yourself, Cloud VPS unmanaged plans get you full root access to your server.
+Plans start at $5 a month over three years for a 1GB RAM, 1 core, 25GB storage and 1TB bandwidth setup, or $20 for 4GB RAM, 2 cores, 80GB storage and 4TB bandwidth.

 InMotion has plenty of hosting products on offer, but the website does a better-than-average job of presenting them to potential customers, and making it clear exactly what you'll get.

-After activating our account, InMotion sent us a Welcome email with details on the service.
+InMotion next sent us a Welcome email with details on the service.
 This took a more beginner-friendly approach than we usually see, with no scary technical details like nameservers or FTP credentials.
 Instead, you get a basic link and login information for your account control panel, along with a couple of introductory PDFs titled 'Starting a New Website' and 'Transferring your Website.'

 Account Management Panel